Kittycatangel/HousingRealestate_project/README.md

 OSEMN Approach

 The model is constructed according to OSEMN approach:
-1 - Obtaining the data 2 - Scrubbing the data 3 - Exploring the data 4 - Modeling the data 5 - Interpreting the results
+1 - Obtaining the data 2 - Scrubbing the data 3 - Exploring the data 4 - Modeling the data 5 - Interpreting the results.

 The Dataset

 For this project, the King County House Sales dataset is used.
 The dataset can be found in the file "kc_house_data.csv", in this repo.
 The description of the column names can be found in the column_names.md file in this repository.
+Moreover, a  pdf file  of the presentation of the major can be found in this repository as "HousPricePredictionProject_presentation.pdf.

 Modelling Process